tomarrell/lbadd/doc/overview.md

 ## Parser

-The parser is responsible for reading and understanding the structure the SQL queries which are sent to the database.
+The parser is responsible for reading and understanding the structure the of SQL queries which are sent to the database.
 The output is a structured representation of the query known as an abstract syntax tree (AST).

 ## Codegen